 - Work time will mainly focus on programming related to mental health, responsible alcohol use, abuse prevention, healthy relationships, STD prevention, tobacco prevention/cessation, being physically fit, and healthy eating.

-- If YOU are interested in being apart of this program, plan on attending the next training will be February 2016.
+- If YOU are interested in being apart of this program, plan on attending the next training will be February 26 and 28, 2016.
 Contact Judy Tillapaugh for more information at 481-6647 or email@example.com